 – This Recipe is Sponsored by Gold Medal Flour –

 To make them, you’ll need flour, baking soda, butter, cream, honey (or sugar), orange zest and dried fruit.
-Here, we throw in lots of dried cranberries, but you could replace them with raisins, dried cherries, apricots, chocolate chips or a combination of two or three.
+We throw in lots of dried cranberries for these cranberry sones, but you could replace them with raisins, dried cherries, apricots, chocolate chips or a combination of two or three.
 Fresh fruit like berries also work.

 As much as I love my mother’s scones, we like to be a little more precise in our kitchen.
 We measure everything and follow a few simple steps to make sure we’re consistently making the best scones we can.
-Here’s our best tips for making scones (these apply to most scone recipes).
+Here are our best tips for making scones.

 Use the Right Flour

 Scones should be light and flaky, not heavy and flat.
 We stick to all-purpose flour in our kitchen – it’s pretty much our go-to flour.
-For scones, we prefer to use soft, low protein all-purpose flour.
+For this recipe, we prefer to use soft, low protein all-purpose flour.

 Protein levels vary by flour brand.
 Protein content can affect the tenderness of baked goods.
 Because of this, we use Gold Medal all-purpose flour, which has less protein than other flour brands (Pillsbury is also a good choice, here).

-Other flour brands, such as King Arthur Flour, will taste great and work in a pinch, but they do have slightly higher protein levels.
+Other flour brands will still taste great and work, but some do have slightly higher protein levels.
 Sticking with the lower-protein flour gives you an edge and helps to make perfectly tender scones.